 research, policy analysis and best practices development.

-History of the Sexual and Gender Diversity Research Lab
+Ongoing projects with the Sexual and Gender Diversity Research Lab.

 One day in 2014, while standing at the office printer, Amy Ellard-Gray and Thomas Sasso, two PhD candidates in the Department of Psychology, started talking about their research.
 In spite of having offices next to each other for years, this was the… read more...